Experts in the dark arts of espionage and stealth assassination—welcome to the home of the Iga-ryu ninja

 After the museum, head next door to Iga Ueno Castle from which feudal lords once ruled the area and commanded the local ninja.
 Rent a ninja costume and spice up your photos by posing in stealth mode.

-Continue your adventure in the secluded mountains to the south where you'll find the 48 Waterfalls of Akame .
+Continue your adventure in the secluded mountains to the south where you'll find the Akame 48 Waterfalls .
 There you can join a ninja training course held on the same terrain where ninja once practiced their arts.

 When you're finished, hike out to view some of Akame's fabulous waterfalls while keeping your eyes open for the rare Japanese giant salamander along the river.
-If you miss one there, you'll spot one for sure at the Japanese Salamander Center not far from the entrance to the falls.
+If you miss one there, you can see one for sure at the Japanese Salamander Center not far from the entrance to the falls.

 Perfect relaxation for a newbie warrior

 Yunoyama Onsen is a hot spring resort where you can unwind with a soothing bath whether you're staying at one of the inns there or just stopping by.
 A ropeway will take you to the summit of Mt.
 Gozaisho , where skiing, hiking trails, and panoramic views await.